 The average cost of divorce in PA mainly depends on whether spouses can resolve their differences when it comes to decisions related to their children and assets:

+- They cannot.
 In this case, their divorce will be contested, and both spouses will have to hire lawyers and, potentially, experts who will help with asset division and custody determination.
 The longer the litigation lasts, the more expenses each party will incur.

+- They can.
 The couple will not need to hire a lawyer or any other professional and may file for marriage dissolution independently.
 The average cost of an uncontested divorce in PA is $500, depending on court fees in the county where the case is initiated.

 How Much Does a No-Fault Divorce Cost in Pennsylvania?